-If you didn’t reach for food when you feel lonely, bored, sad, scared, stressed or antsy, what would you fill that space with instead?
-Is there even a reason to fill that space?
+If you no longer reached for food when you felt lonely, bored, sad, scared, stressed or antsy, what would you do instead?
+Is there even a reason to do anything?

-We all get lonely and bored and sad and stressed and antsy from time to time.
-These are all guaranteed human conditions.
-How we respond to these feelings and emotions paints the picture of our life.
+We all get lonely, bored, sad, stressed and antsy from time to time.
+This is inevitable.
+It’s how we respond to these feelings that paints the picture of our life.

 Do we grab a pint of ice cream and a spoon then plop down in front of the television when we feel lonely, or do we sit in that loneliness and simply experience the sensation?

 Do we turn to chips when we’re bored, or do we go outside and observe nature?

 Do we eat cookies when we’re sad, or do we get into a warm bath and allow ourselves to cry?

-Do we avoid batch cooking, instead going out to eat when we have fear looming over us, or do we feel the fear and make the choice to take care of ourselves anyway by getting in our kitchen?
+Do we avoid batch cooking, and instead buy packaged food when we have fear looming over us, or do we feel the fear and make the choice to take care of ourselves anyway by getting in our kitchen?

 Do we eat the entire box of crackers dipped in cashew cheese when we’re stressed, or do we take a moment and do some stretches?

 Do we pop popcorn in the microwave when we’re feeling antsy, or do we visit our meditation cushion?

-From my experience, most people try to make themselves feel better no matter the cost and without thinking too much about it.
-We feel a feeling that doesn’t feel good and we quick, try to fix it, try to numb it, try to push it away, try to make it better.
-And in trying to make it better, we turn to things that only make it worse.
+A lot of people (including myself sometimes) try to make themselves feel better without thinking too much about it.
+We feel a feeling that doesn’t feel good and we quickly try to fix it, numb it, push it away, and make it better.
+And in trying to make it better, we turn to things that might actually make it worse.